teiid/teiid-wildfly-quickstarts/socialMedia-as-a-datasource/README.md

 $ ./bin/teiid-oauth-util.sh
 ~~~

-will generate a security-domain xml configuration, put it to your standalone-teiid.xml file in security-domains subsystem.
+will generate a security-domain xml configuration.
+Add the security domain to your standalone-teiid.xml file in security-domains subsystem.

 3)  Start the server

 To start the server, open a command line and navigate to the "bin" directory under the root directory of the JBoss server and run:

 ~~~
-$ ./bin/standalone.sh
+$ ./bin/standalone.sh -c=standalone-teiid.xml
 ~~~

 4) Install web service datasource